monzo/response/demo/README.md

 # Response Demo App

-This is an example Django project using the django-incident-response package that you can use to test drive `response` locally.
+This is an example Django project using the django-incident-response package that you can use to test drive Response locally.
 You'll need access to be able to add and configure apps in a Slack workspace of your choosing - you can sign up for a free account, if necessary.

 All commands should be run from this directory (`demo`).